K-Square-00/ComputerScience/README.md

-# Z01_DiscreteMathematics
+# ComputerScience

-This is the repo for Discrete Math.
+This is the repo contains practice problem for varioius computer science courses such as Discrete Math.